BonoboPLC/lojjo_wiki/use-cases/agents.md

 # How do I set rules and limits for all my sellers?

 # How do I collect sales receipts from sellers?
-# How do I set Commission levels for my sellers?
+# How do I set commission levels for my sellers?
 # How do I pay commissions to my sellers?
 # How can I protect myself against seller fraud and theft?
 # How can I monitor my sellers activity?
 # How can I see a tickets history and related activity?
-# How does paying prizes work?
+# How do I manage prize payouts for my raffle?
 # How can I enable sellers to pay prizes?
 # How can sellers verify players?